By Paul Spicer

 “RVA makers, tinkerers, innovators, entrepreneurs, teachers, children and parents have been asking for a central facility where they have access to equipment to play, design and make their prototypes and products.
 To take classes, to practice their craft, and to share knowledge,” says Arritt.
 “You will find these offerings all under one roof at Build, RVA.”

 Both Arritt and Frey point out that the core purpose of Build is to help Richmonders overcome the capital cost barrier to prototyping and small scale manufacturing.
 They do this by offering a low-cost monthly membership, which comes with access to everything from CNC milling and routing to welding and plasma cutting to 3D printers and electronics capabilities.
-And along the way, there are plenty of mentors around every corner.
+Accordingly, they even provide access to some of the latest CNC tools, equipment and machinery that you can learn more about here: tsinfa.com.
+Plus, along the way, there are plenty of mentors around every corner.

 “We seek to put modern tools into the hands of many, having learning through play as the primary goal,” says Frey.
 “Tools are merely the boundary conditions within which innovation comes to life.
 Enabling individuals to play by overcoming capital barrier problems will spur innovation and amplify the individuals themselves.”